Relevant for: GUI and API tests

 The following known issues exist when running tests in parallel using the ParallelRunner tool.

-The ParallelRunner tool can run only one Edge browser at a time.
+The ParallelRunner tool can run on only one Edge browser at a time.
 Therefore, if you have multiple tests running simultaneously, only one of them can be running on Edge.

 Web 2.0 toolkits